(This post was updated on May 2020)

 This column has cards relating to the preparatory work that needs to be completed before a new employee starts.

-The new employee's domain lead is responsible for making sure that all cards in this column get completed.
-In summary, they will:
+The new employee's domain lead and the BizOps Team are responsible for making sure that all cards in this column get completed.
+Put briefly, they will:

-Put together a goodie bag (with the sorts of swag you might get at a conference).
+- Put together a welcome package (with the sorts of swag you might get at a conference).